Velox0/colourize/README.md

 # Overview

-Colourizer allows you to easily colourise text streams based on specified string patterns.
+Colourize allows you to easily colourise text streams based on specified string patterns.
 It is designed to provide a simple yet powerful way to add custom colors to different parts of your text.

 # Usage